Posts

 Ali Bin Abi Talib (RA) - The Last Rashidun Caliph

 Ali bin Abi Talib (RA) was a companion, cousin, and son-in-law of the Holy Prophet Muhammad (PBUH).
-He was the fourth Caliph of the Rashidun Caliphate and became the ruler after the martyrdom of the third Caliph Usman (RA).
-He was a brave warrior and able leader, but his five years of the caliphate were ruined due to the First Fitna (first civil war) of the Islamic State.
+He was the fourth Caliph of the Rashidun Caliphate and became the ruler after the martyrdom of the third Caliph, Usman (RA).
+He was a brave warrior and able leader, but the First Fitna (first civil war) between Muslims ruined his five years of the Caliphate.
 Early Life Ali (RA) was born in 601 AD in Makkah in the Bani Hashim clan of Quraysh.
 His father was Abu Talib (uncle of Muhammad (PBUH) ), and his mother’s name was Fatimah bint Asad.
-At a younger age, Ali was adopted by Muhammad (PBUH) due to the weak economic conditions of Abu Talib.
+At a younger age, Muhammad (PBUH) adopted Ali due to the weak economic conditions of Abu Talib.
 He was one of the earliest converts to Islam, even before his teenage.
 Migration to Madinah & Later Life On the night when Muhammad (PBUH) and Abu Bakr (RA) migrated to Madinah , Ali (RA) slept on the bed of the Prophet (PBUH) and endangered his life.
-He later reached Madinah after returning the belongings of diffe
+He later reached Madinah after returning the belongings of different persons who ke

 Umar Bin Khattab (RA) - The Greatest Muslim Ruler

 Umar bin Khattab, popularly known as Umar Farooq (the Distinguisher between truth and falsehood), was a companion (sahabi) and father-in-law of Prophet Muhammad (PBUH) .
 He was the second Caliph of the Rashidun Caliphate after Abu Bakr (RA).
 He ruled for ten years and is known as one of the best Muslim rulers due to the expansion of the Islamic State and his social security measures for the well-being of people.
-He is included in Michael Hart’s famous book The 100 which is about the 100 greatest personalities of human history.
+Michael Hart placed him in his famous book " The 100 " for his achievements during the caliphate.
 Life Before Islam Umar was born in Makkah in 579 AD to the Banu Adi clan of Quraysh.
 The names of his father and mother were Khattab bin Nufayl and Hantama bint Hisham respectively .
 He was among the few literate people of Makkah who could read and write.
-He was tall and well-built and also was a good wrestler and athlete.
-Like many other people of Quraysh, he became a merchant during his early life.
-He was a strict opponent of Islam before his con
+He was tall, well-built, a good wrestler, and athlete.
+Like many other people of Quraysh, he became a merchant in his early life.
+He was a strict opponent of Islam before his conversion.
+His attitude

 Abu Bakr (RA) - The First Ruler of The Rashidun Caliphate

 Abu Bakr (RA) was a companion and father-in-law of Prophet Muhammad (PBUH).
-He was also the first Caliph in Rashidun Caliphate.
+He was also the first Caliph of the Rashidun Caliphate.
 His real name was Abdullah bin Abu Quhafah.
 His popular name, Abu Bakr (father of a young camel), was due to his love for young camels during childhood.
 He was a close friend of Prophet Muhammad (PBUH) even before the arrival of Islam and among the first ones to embrace Islam.
-Muslims regard him as the grand companion among the companions (Sahaba) of the Prophet (PBUH).
-Early Life Abu Bakr (RA) was born around 573 AD in Makkah (Saudi Arabia) in the clan of Banu Taym (Quraysh tribe).
+Muslims regard him as the grand companion among the companions ( Sahaba ) of the Prophet (PBUH).
+Early Life Abu Bakr (RA) was born around 573 AD in Makkah ( Saudi Arabia ) in the clan of Banu Taym (Quraysh tribe).
 Usman Abu Quhafah was the name of his father, while Salma bint Sakhar was his mother.
 During his teens, he adopted the occupation of a cloth merchant.
 He became a wealthy and prominent merchant after some time.
 Abu Bakr (RA) was among the few literate persons of Makkah.
 He was fond of poetry and Arab genealogy.
-Even before Islam, he disliked alcohol drinking and idol
+Even before Islam, he disliked alcohol drinking